letta-ai/agent-file/customer_service_agent/README.md

 # Customer Service Agent
-This is an example of a customer service agent which has long term memory and can autonomously call tools to resolve customer service issues.
-The customer service agent is a MemGPT agent (with all the MemGPT base tools) with additional tools for customer serivce.
+This is an example of a customer service agent which has long-term memory and can autonomously call tools to resolve customer service issues.
+The customer service agent is a MemGPT agent (with all the MemGPT base tools) with additional tools for customer service.

 The agent has the following dummy tools attached: